COPYRIGHT (C) 1984-2009 MERRILL CONSULTANTS DALLAS TEXAS USA

 clearing the BUFNO from the DCB in the open exit.
 The system then

-allocates the buffers in virtual, but SAS uses it's own area of
+allocates the buffers in virtual, but SAS uses its own area of

 storage above the line for the I/O buffer.
 Any change would require